Thrash Metal Miniseries Pitches of Video Game Fanfic – Sean Kilpatrick

 Blaze slips into her vice outfit, distraction as a tactic, an advanced vanity.
 On the street, already running, she launches off of Alex’s shoulders and jump-kicks a sloppy gang member, reversing the momentum of another, bashing them together, looping around people, palm-striking, gouging, clawing free when overpowered, spitting and hissing.
 She lands on a punk trying to sweep her, collapsing his lungs.
 He shudders, gasping, urinating.
 Blaze squats above his damp patch, plucking the piercings out of his face, one by one, trying some on, tossing them, tromping into his head for leverage, drilling with her heel.
 She spins over a black karate ghee, running up his chest, pressing his eyes in with her thumbs.
 Adam slugs, uppercuts – pulverized bodies flying, skulls splintering to the street, the skin of faces disordered under his blows.
 When he’s outnumbered, he trapezes a roundhouse that shish kabobs everyone dropped together.
 Alex economically plants kicks and jabs, head butts a thug, cartilage blasting free, inverts a knee, triangle chokes a wild boxing kangaroo trained to maul them.
 It shrieks, the tongue flying out of its head, landing on Alex’s shoulder, geysers sprinkling.
 They fight for hours, speechless, an unending sequence of melee, progressively worn and injured.
 Larger enemies approach with weapons, stabbing at their feet, even as they are dismantled.
 Blaze encounters a girl who resembles her, but with one breast, eyes red, fighting with her same style.
 She tries to win her to their side.
 They tie each other up, hitting at the same time.
 Blaze snaps, shouting how the missing breast puts her off balance, and cracks her neck between her thighs, draping atop the corpse, weeping.
 Adam disembowels an obese fighter with a sword, intestines snaking loose, caught on their shoes, stubbed through the street as they stumble on, drenched and swaying.

 Riding an elevator up the penthouse exterior, they send henchmen tumbling off the side.
 A sea of splatted viscera lines the courtyard.
 Inside, Blaze recognizes the dominatrix with the looping whip.
 In a trance, she picks glass from her shoulders, wrings a quart of blood out of her hair, and charges, diving past humming electric lashes.
 She prongs the woman’s throat, squeezing while hurdling her, shredding the meat under her chin down to one flap.
 Plunked upon the chortling mess, Blaze shoves the whip-handle inside, beneath the skirt, feeding it, switching the electricity on till skin glows parted from muscle, till the hair and clothes catch fire.
 She punches the melting head, scalding her hands, moaning: it’s so good! against the sizzle sound.
 Alex lifts her off, she fights away, mock-fucking her hips, stomping the oozing skull into the expensive carpet, smearing it along to the final door.
 A volley of bullets zips through, hitting Blaze in the shoulder and Adam in the forearm.
 They roll inside, Adam dashing at the Tommy Gun – part of his ear shot off – disarming the shooter.
-Alex squares off with the guard, outclassed with speed, but dodging and working his joints, slowing them even.
-Overpowering piecemeal, he punts the guard off the side of the building.
-Adam boxes the shooter, leading with his good arm, but gets bonked with the retrieved gun’s handle.
+Alex and the guard squares off.
+Outclassed with speed, Alex dodges and works his joints, slowing them even.
+Overpowering him piecemeal, he punts the guard off the side of the building.
+Adam boxes the shooter, leading with his good arm.
 Struggling for control of the weapon, he hocks bits of molar into the man’s eye, combos close, cornering, and bites a hole in his throat.
 Lugging him to the throne, Adam parts his mouth on the seat, curb-stomping the back of his head.
 Teeth dart across the room, some landing in the taxidermy up above.
 They take turns passing out until the last few surviving members of their team rescue them.

 The city is temporarily regained.
-Silent, Blaze sits in a small apartment, covered in scars, eyes dead.
+Blaze sits in a small apartment, covered in scars, eyes dead.
 Her demeanor is adrenally charged, jerky.
 Alex visits with a clean set of bandages.
 Their hands meet, trembling at the same wavelength.
 They fuck at a clipped tempo, injured, Alex doting over her, eating her out.
 She’s held close, eye contact.
 Cuddling, he hints at marriage.
 She stares ahead, numb, interrupting him, grabbing his shoulder, cutely shaking him from his reverie.
 It wouldn’t be fair to either of us.
-No happy ending could compare to the heights we just visited.
-No wife prefers behavior over a plan.
+Happy endings are for jerking off.
+None could compare to the heights we just visited.
+Can’t you tell I prefer bad behavior over any plan?
 They grin and begin training again, meeting Adam for a celebratory drink.

 Smokestacks masticate the skyline of Robotnik’s city.
 Night is no longer a feature here.
 Bots shaped like animals scan a glowing, poisoned forest.
 Smaller versions of each breed are visible, entombed alive behind the red scrim comprising the machine’s eyes.
 Sonic and his lover, Princess, dressed like resistance fighters, break cover.
 Rendezvousing with other black-clad animals, they examine a map, bomb targets underlined.
 Princess shudders at the memory of how peaceful their planet once was.
 Sonic pets her quills, recounting when they met.
 He tripped out of an epic speedrun at the sight of her bathing in a waterfall.
 Vomiting black hunks of bile, Tails interrupts their reverie.
 During the day, everything is seen through a haze of pollution.
 They train to destroy a power station, disseminating anti-Robotnik pamphlets, Sonic’s gloves smoking as he writes longhand.
 Intricate movements irritate and confound him.
 Tails, taking notes with one tail, comforting with another, gathers counter-intelligence off a freed slave from the city, a rabbit made permanently dizzy by torturous forced labor.